leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 ***One Familiar Only***.
 You can't have more than one familiar at a time.
 If you cast this spell while you have a familiar, you instead cause it to adopt a new eligible form.

 > Note: Owls don't provoke opportunity attacks

+###### Grease (conjuration)
+Nonflammable grease covers the ground in a 10-foot square centered on a point within range and turns it into Difficult Terrain for the duration.
+When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or have the Prone condition.
+A creature that enters the area or ends its turn there must also succeed on that save or fall Prone.

+###### Protection from Evil and Good
+*Abjuration*
+**Casting Time**: Action
+**Range**: Touch
+**Components**: V, S, M (a flask of Holy Water worth 25+ GP, which the spell consumes) **Duration**: Concentration up to l0 minutes
+Until the spell ends, one willing creature you touch is protected against creatures that are Aberrations, Celestials, Elementals, Fey, Fiends, or Undead.
+The protection grants several benefits.
+Creatures of those types have Disadvantage on attack rolls against the target.
+The target also can't be possessed by or gain the Charmed or Frightened conditions from them.
+If the target is already possessed, Charmed, or Frightened by such a creature, the target has Advantage on any new saving throw against the relevant effect.

 ###### Shield (abjuration, reaction)
 An imperceptible barrier of magical force protects you.
 Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from Magic Missile.